chinapedia/wikipedia.abstract.en/Page/String_theory.md

 Strings

-World_lines_and_world_sheet.svgs of point-like particles or a worldsheet swept up by closed strings in string theory.]]
+s of point-like particles or a worldsheet swept up by closed strings in string theory.]]

 The application of quantum mechanics to physical objects such as the electromagnetic field, which are extended in space and time, is known as quantum field theory.
 In particle physics, quantum field theories form the basis for our understanding of elementary particles, which are modeled as excitations in the fundamental fields.[15]